GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: Each tier beyond minimum sees the attack gain a +1 bonus.

-**Critical Failure**: The axe explodes infront of you, inflicting the effect against you instead.
+**Critical Failure**: The axe explodes in front of you, inflicting the effect against you instead.

 #### Leech Life